 The "controlled company" exception to the Nasdaq rules provides that a company of which more than 50% of the voting power is held by an individual, group or another company, a "controlled company," need not comply with certain requirements of the Nasdaq corporate governance rules.
-As of March 31, 2023, Mr. Sam Lai, our Chairman of the Board, Chief Executive Officer, and Interim Chief Financial Officer, and Maggie Yu, our Senior Vice President, who are husband and wife, beneficially owned an aggregate of 33,311,576 shares of our common stock, which represents approximately 95% of the voting power of our outstanding common stock.
+As of March 26, 2024, Mr. Sam Lai, our Chairman of the Board, Chief Executive Officer, and Interim Chief Financial Officer, and Maggie Yu, our Senior Vice President and member of the Board, who are husband and wife, beneficially owned an aggregate of 33,325,984 shares of our common stock, which represents approximately 95% of the voting power of our outstanding common stock.
 We are a "controlled company" within the meaning of Nasdaq's corporate governance rules.
-Controlled companies are exempt from Nasdaq's corporate governance rules requiring that listed companies have (i) a majority of the board of directors consist of "independent" directors under the Nasdaq listing standards, (ii) a nominating/corporate governance committee composed entirely of independent directors and a written nominating/corporate governance committee charter meeting Nasdaq's requirements, and (iii) a compensation committee composed entirely of independent directors and a written compensation committee charter meeting the Nasdaq requirements.
+Controlled companies are exempt from Nasdaq's corporate governance rules requiring that listed companies have (i) a majority of the board of directors consist of "independent" directors under the Nasdaq listing standards, (ii) a nominating/corporate governance committee composed entirely of independent directors and a written compensation committee charter meeting Nasdaq's requirements.
 We currently utilize and presently intend to continue to utilize these exemptions.
 As a result, we may not have a majority of independent directors, our nomination and corporate governance committee and compensation committee may not consist entirely of independent directors and such committees may not be subject to annual performance evaluations.
 Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of Nasdaq.
 See "Management-Board Committees and Director Independence-Controlled Company and Director Independence".